PeterCamilleri/CX16/utilities/branches/README.md

 set, the N flag is flipped.
 That's all really.
 How this is used is covered in the next section.

+Branches on the V flag are simply _bvc_ to branch when it is 0 and _bvs_ to do so when it is 1.

 ### The Negative Flag:

 The The Negative (N) flag is used to signal that the result of an operation